-Hard money is usually a private loan from an individual or investors, typically for 12 months, that will allow you to buy your first investment property in North Carolina & New Jersey based on the property’s after repair value (ARV) rather than your personal information.
+Hard money is usually a private loan from an individual or investors, typically for 12 months, that will allow you to buy your first investment property in The USA based on the property’s after repair value (ARV) rather than your personal information.
 These lenders typically charge an origination fee of two points.
 Because this is a form of asset-based financing, these lenders are not at all concerned about your ability to repay the loan because they will take possession should you fail to repay them.
 The profits for this type of lender come from the high-interest payments you made and selling the property.
 Because you are not going through the conventional approval process, hard money lenders can quickly make these loans.

-Another hack to buy your first investment property in North Carolina & New Jersey is working with a partner as your source of financing.
+Another hack to buy your first investment property in The USA is working with a partner as your source of financing.
 A credit partnership is a simple way to team up, with you locating the deal and your credit partner has the credit for a loan to buy the property.
 Allowing you to cosign on the mortgage loan will help to build your credit.
 You then take out a lease at a higher sales price with the option to buy the house.
 You would then get a loan, buy the property yourself at the end of the lease option, and rent the property out for profits.
 Or, you could sell the property.
 The most important aspect of this partnership is to buy low in a great location.
 A bargain property usually involves making improvements, but the payoff is well worth the elbow grease.

-The professionals at Real Estate Acquisitions Co. know the ins and outs of financing hacks to help you buy your first investment property in North Carolina & New Jersey.
+The professionals at Real Estate Acquisitions Co. know the ins and outs of financing hacks to help you buy your first investment property in The USA.
 Why not get started right now?
-Send us a message or call Real Estate Acquisitions Co. at (704) 644-8777 | (609) 807-1497 today.
+Send us a message or call Real Estate Acquisitions Co. at (609) 807-1497 today.